Skip to content

 Will my child’s savings be taxed?

-In addition, children also get the personal savings allowance each year – which is an extra £1,000 in savings interest free of tax per year (for non taxpayers).
+Children are entitled to a tax-free allowance and, in addition, they also get the personal savings allowance each year – which is an extra £1,000 in savings interest free of tax per year (for non-taxpayers).

 Can I make withdrawals from a children’s savings account?